robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

 * The `vss` folder contains the files used to generate the Vitis Subsystem.
     * The `DUT` folder contains the VSS itself. **This folder contains the files necessary to use the VSS with the Vitis linker.** The libadf.a and .xo are copied here, along with a `DUT.vss` file providing information about the VSS.

-In the next section, we will link and package this VSS with an existing Vitis project.
+In the next section, we will link and package this VSS with an existing Vitis platform.

-## Integrating the VSS with Vitis Project
+## Integrating the VSS with Vitis Platform

-This tutorial provides a Vitis project, consisting of:
+This tutorial provides a Vitis platform, consisting of:

 * Data movers (implemented in HLS code targeting the PL) to move data between the AI Engine and memory.
     * `hls_src/ifft_dma_src`, `hls_src/ifft_dma_sink`